PragmaticFlow/NBomber.Docs/docs/cluster/manual-cluster.md

 Only one instance of Coordinator is allowed per cluster.
 :::

+### Run Coordinator

-To start NBomber process as Coordinator you should use this command:
+To start NBomber process as Coordinator you should specify `--cluster-node-type=coordinator`:

 ```
-MyLoadTest.dll --config="manual-cluster-config.json" --cluster-node-type=coordinator
+MyLoadTest.dll --config="manual-cluster-config.json" --cluster-node-type=coordinator --license=YOUR_LICENSE_KEY
 ```

 *Here, you can find a list of all available [CLI arguments](../getting-started/cli).*